 The Key Relationship

 Hampton's relationship with the defensive line is critical.
 Washington, Alexander, Uiagalelei, and Tuioti all came back because they believe in the program.
 Hampton needs to keep them engaged, give them freedom to dominate, and manage the rotation to keep everyone fresh for November.
+DL coach Tony Tuioti highlighted RS-freshman Matthew Johnson's growth as a standout, while Elijah Rushing has bulked to 285 lbs and Nasir Wyatt's 'very powerful hands' are creating havoc in practice.
 With Brandon Finney Jr., Hampton did detailed offseason film study to identify specific improvement areas even after a strong season.
 That is the level of individual attention he brings.

 What are your expectations for Chris Hampton in 2026?